JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ![](http://35percent.org/img/droid.png)

-Were the scheme to comply with the 50% requirement then it would provide up to an extra xxx affordable homes.

 ## Meanwhile buying land
 Meanwhile the Council is continuing its buying spree of buying land off developers in order to build new Council homes.